g-leech/argmin-gravitas/_posts/2021-10-30-cultural codes.md

 summary:    What can you come to like?
 Failing that, what can you understand?
 quality:    6
 confidence: Made up.
-Works for me and Tyler Cowen.
+Works for me and Tyler Cowen at least.
 importance: 6
 emotion: 	7
 warnings: